Greenburgh Hebrew Center Mission and Vision

 Engaging with our changing world.

 We take seriously our obligation to Tikkun Olam, repairing the world.
-We have an active SATO (Social Action/Tikkun Olam) committee that has led our community in numerous projects, including a yearlong project of providing service to veterans and regular participation in Midnight Run on behalf of the homeless.
+Our SATO (Social Action/Tikkun Olam) committee has led our community in numerous projects, including regular participation in Midnight Run on behalf of the homeless, and our Caring Community attends to the needs of individuals, one by one.
 We are committed to an ethic of global responsibility, renewing and recovering the ecological meaning central to many Jewish practices.
-Our Rabbi is a GreenFaith Fellow, one of a cadre of interfaith religious leaders throughout North America devoted to religious stewardship of the earth.
+Our Rabbi Emeritus is a GreenFaith Fellow, one of a cadre of interfaith religious leaders throughout North America devoted to religious stewardship of the earth, and we generate much of our own energy through the solar panels installed on our roof.
 Ahavat Yisrael, our love for Israel and for the Jewish people connects us inextricably to Israel, the state and its people.
 Engaging with our changing world together, as a community, also enhances our social connectedness with one another.

 Providing for our future.